Dead Man Walking (opera)

 Dead Man Walking is the first opera composed by American Jake Heggie, with a libretto by playwright Terrence McNally.
 Based on the book of the same name by Sister Helen Prejean, C.S.J., the work premiered on October 7, 2000, at the War Memorial Opera House, produced by the San Francisco Opera.
+It is among the most widely performed of 21st-century operas.

 Performance history

+Dead Man Walking has been described as "the most performed 21st-century opera", and has received many productions around the world.

+Premiere

 The 2000 premiere production was commissioned by then-General Director Lotfi Mansouri.
-The stage director was Joe Mantello, Conductor was Patrick Summers.
+The stage director was Joe Mantello, and the conductor was Patrick Summers.
 Sets, costumes and lighting were designed by Michael Yeargan, Sam Fleming, and Jennifer Tipton, respectively.
-Susan Graham created the role of Sister Helen, with John Packard as Joseph De Rocher.
+Susan Graham created the role of Sister Helen, with John Packard as Joseph De Rocher (a composite of Elmo Patrick Sonnier and Robert Lee Willie).
 Frederica von Stade performed the role of Mrs De Rocher, the convict’s mother.

+Australian, Canadian and European tours

-The Australian premiere and first performance outside the United States took place in August 2003 at the State Opera of South Australia, with Kirsti Harms as Sister Helen and Teddy Tahu Rhodes as Joseph De Rocher.
+The Australian premiere (the first performance outside the United States) took place in August 2003 at the State Opera of South Australia, with Kirsti Harms as Sister Helen and Teddy Tahu Rhodes as Joseph De Rocher.
 Sister Helen Prejean was in the audience.
-The production was nominated for seven Helpmann Awards in 2004, winning four: "Best Opera", Best Direction of an Opera", "Best Female Performer in a Supporting Role in an Opera", and "Best Male in an Operatic Performance".
+The production was nominated for seven Helpmann Awards in 2004, winning four: "Best Opera", "Best Direction of an Opera", "Best Female Performer in a Supporting Role in an Opera", and "Best Male in an Operatic Performance".
 The opera has since been performed numerous times across the United States and in other countries.

 The Canadian premiere took place in January 2006 in Calgary, Alberta, with Daniel Okulitch in the role of Joseph De Rocher.
 The European premiere was given in May 2006 at the Semperoper in Dresden, Germany.
 The same production had its opening night on September 26, 2007, at the Theater an der Wien in Vienna and also played at the Malmö Opera in Malmö, Sweden.
 In 2007 it was revived for limited run at the State Theatre in Sydney and that same year was given its university and Rocky Mountain regional premiere at the University of Colorado at Boulder.
-It was also produced in St. Louis, Missouri, by the Union Avenue Opera Company in 2011.